jiruneko/k.e_blog/README.md

 A blog application created with Django.

-On the terminal where Django is installed, in the [k_e_blog] directory where the ./manage.py file is stored
+On the terminal where Django is installed, in the [k.e_blog] directory where the ./manage.py file is stored

 $python3 manage.py runserver